Nourishing territories of life

 Our story

-We have lived and worked with farmers, indigenous peoples and social movements in different territories, cultures and circumstances around the world.
-This has proviced us with many lessons and insights.
-In our journeys, connecting with the lands, spirits and foods reminded us that as humans, we have roles and responsibilities as caretakers of life.
+In our journeys, we lived and worked with farmers, indigenous peoples and social movements in different territories and conditions.
+These experiences shaped us in profound ways.
+Connecting with the lands, spirits, cultures and foods, we were reminded that as humans, we have roles and responsibilities as caretakers of life.

 That is why we started Living Cultures.